jmeile/JMMidiBassPedalController/README.md

 - **Note Transposition:** usually you can move notes by semitones, tones, and octaves, ie: if you have a C3 (middle C), you can transpose it by a semitone, then you get: C#3 or by an octave: C4.
-On the software, I will only use octave transposition; I don't see any utility on trasposing chords.

 - **Note velocity**: it is the pressure you apply to hit a key on your keyboard or bass pedal controller.
 It is commonly associated to the volume (see MIDI for